sammothxc/ht-tools-suite/README.md

 Tool for reporting explicit accounts on instagram under the 'Nudity or Sexual Activity' category.

 # Setup
-Tested on Linux and Mac, theoretically works on Windows.
+Tested on Chrome and Firefox, theoretically works on Edge and Safari.

 ## Dependencies
 Linux and Mac: